Dynamic Universal Approximation Theory: The Basic Theory for Transformer-based Large Language Models: Introduction

-\begin{itemize} \item We prove that the Transformer is the tangible embodiment of UAT. \item We deliver a rigorous scientific explanation of Transformer-based LLMs through the UAT. \item We explain the characteristics of LLMs, such as ICL, instruction following, multi-step reasoning, and the technologies applied within LLMs like Lora, pruning, and LLMs' strong generalization capabilities. \item We offer insights into the future development of LLMs. \end{itemize} Our article is structured as follows: In Section \ref{section:The Universal Approximation Theory}, we begin by introducing the UAT and propose that to demonstrate the Transformer's adherence to UAT, it is necessary to show that both Linear and Multi-Head Attention (MHA) can be represented in the form of matrix-vector multiplication.
-In Section \ref{section:UAT for Transformer}, we establish that the Transformer belongs to the category of UAT.
-Our proof strategy unfolds starting with Section \ref{section:Matrix-Vector Method}, where we present the idea to express Linear and MHA as matrix-vector products.
-In Section \ref{section:Diamond Matrix Multiplication}, we detail the computational methods required for the proof.
-Sections \ref{Section: Matrix-Vector Method for Linear} and \ref{section:Matrix-Vector Method for Transformer} are dedicated to proving that both Linear and MHA can indeed be represented as matrix-vector operations.
-Further in Section \ref{Discussion}, we leverage UAT to theoretically elucidate some fundamental issues (Generalization \ref{section:The fundamental reason for the power of Transformers in LLMs}, ICL \ref{section:What enables LLMs to possess ICL capability?}) and techniques (Pruning \ref{section:What justifies the feasibility of pruning LLMs?} and LoRA \ref{section:How does the LoRA scheme effectively fine-tune LLMs?}) associated with LLMs.
-Finally, we conclude with a summary of the existing challenges and potential future developments for LLMs in Section \ref{section:Rethinking LLMs and future study}.
+\item We prove that the Transformer is the tangible embodiment of DUAT. \item We deliver a rigorous scientific explanation of Transformer-based LLMs through the DUAT. \item We explain the characteristics of LLMs, such as ICL, instruction following, multi-step reasoning, and the technologies applied within LLMs like Lora, pruning, and LLMs' strong generalization capabilities. \end{itemize}

+The structure of this paper is as follows: in Section \ref{section:The Universal Approximation Theory}, we first introduce the UAT and propose that to prove Transformers adhere to the DUAT framework, it is necessary to demonstrate that both the linear layer and the multi-head attention mechanism (MHA) can be expressed in the form of matrix-vector multiplication.
+Then, in Section \ref{section:The Matrix-Vector Method}, we present a general framework for representing various operations in deep learning as matrix-vector multiplication.
+In Section \ref{section:UAT for Transformer}, we establish that Transformers fall within the scope of DUAT.
+Our proof strategy involves representing the linear layer and MHA as matrix-vector operations.
+Sections \ref{Section: Matrix-Vector Method for Linear} and \ref{section:Matrix-Vector Method for Transformer} provide detailed proofs that the linear layer and MHA can indeed be expressed in this form.
+In Section \ref{section:The UAT Format of Multi-Layer Transformer}, we present the DUAT representation of a multi-layer Transformer network.
+In Section \ref{Discussion}, we leverage the DUAT framework to theoretically elucidate several fundamental questions (e.g., generalization ability, \ref{section:What makes Transformer so powerful in LLMs?}, and in-context learning capability, \ref{section:What enables LLMs to possess ICL capability?}) and technical aspects (e.g., feasibility of pruning, \ref{section:What justifies the feasibility of pruning LLMs?}, and the effectiveness of the LoRA scheme, \ref{section:How does the LoRA scheme effectively fine-tune LLMs?}) related to large language models (LLMs).
+Finally, in Section \ref{section:Rethinking LLMs and future study}, we summarize the current challenges of LLMs and explore potential directions for future research.